joshday/OnlineStats.jl/docs/src/parallel.md

 # Parallel Computation

-Two `OnlineStat`s can be merged together, which facilitates [Embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) computations.
-Merging in **OnlineStats** is used by [**JuliaDB**](https://github.com/JuliaComputing/JuliaDB.jl) to run analytics in parallel on large persistent datasets.
+`OnlineStat`s can be merged together to facilitate [Embarassingly parallel](https://en.wikipedia.org/wiki/Embarrassingly_parallel) computations.
+For example, merging in **OnlineStats** is used under the hood by [**JuliaDB**](https://github.com/JuliaComputing/JuliaDB.jl) to run analytics in parallel.

 !!! note
     In general, `fit!` is a cheaper operation than `merge!`.

+!!! warn
+    Not every `OnlineStat` can be merged.
+In these cases, **OnlineStats** either uses an approximation or provides a warning that no merging occurred.

-## Exact merges
+## Example

-Many `OnlineStat`s are capable of calculating the exact value as a corresponding offline estimator.
-For these types, the order of `fit!`-ting and `merge!`-ing does not matter.

 ```julia
 y1 = randn(10_000)